The Best SSD of 2017

 Tip #1: Buy an SSD based on its purpose

 Figure out what you’re planning to do with the SSD.
-The type of NAND flash and the way the controller is optimized is very different for different use cases.
-If you’re looking for something for your family computer to browse the web and go on YouTube, a budget SATA SSD will likely fit the bill while someone looking for a SSD for editing massive amounts of video may want an enthusiast PCIe SSD.
+The type of interface, the type of NAND flash and the way the controller is optimized is very different for different use cases.
+If you’re looking for something for your family computer to browse the web and go on YouTube, a budget SATA SSD will likely fit the bill whereas if you’re looking for a SSD for editing massive amounts of video may want an enthusiast PCIe SSD.

 Tip #2: Understand SSD Performance Numbers